Ottawa, August 7, 2015

 15. General information on the completion and posting of bonds may be found in Memorandum D1-7-1, Posting Security for Transacting Bonded Operations.

-16. The inspecting officer should ensure that the bond number on Form E29B is current and applies to the importer or the importer’s agent identified on it.
+16. The officer should ensure that the bond number entered on Form E29B is current and applies to the importer or the importer’s agent identified on it.
 Temporary importation privileges will not be extended to those importers or their agents who are known to have exceeded their standing security limits, unless additional security is posted.